MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iprofadmin-renameprofile.md

 MAPI_APP_PROFILE

 > Allows renaming an "app" profile.
 This flag must be set if the profile is an "app" profile.
+>
+> This flag may not be recognized or supported in all MAPI implementations.

 ## Return value